shikokuchuo/mirai/README.md

 #> $connections
 #> [1] 8
 ```

+In the default implementation, the background processes connect directly
+into the client and the number of daemons and connections are the same.

 This low-level implementation ensures tasks are evenly-distributed
 amongst daemons, and provides a robust and resource-light solution.
 This